A recap of another great month of referrals, collaboration and guest blog articles in Law Firm Suites’ shared law office space.

-- Art Law attorney, Richard Lehun, referred two employment matters to a LFS employment attorney, projects with a potential $10,000 in fees.
+- Art Law attorney, Richard Lehun, referred a contested dispute to a LFS commercial litigator, a project with a potential $30,000 in fees.

-- Criminal Defense attorney, Noreen Travers, referred three cases to a LFS traffic law firm, a project with a potential of $2,000 in fees.
+- Sports Law and IP attorney, Stephen Kunen, referred a Chapter 7 case to a LFS consumer bankruptcy attorney, a project with a potential of $4,000 in fees.

-- Business immigration attorney, Stuart Reich, referred a deportation matter to a LFS immigration attorney, a project with a potential $6,000 in fees.
+- Immigration attorney, Irene Vaisman, referred a criminal case to a LFS criminal defense attorney, a project with a potential $3,000 in fees.

-- Immigration law firm, May Law Group, referred an tax matter concerning a foreign nation to a LFS International tax attorney, a project with a potential $20,000 in fees.
+- Construction Law firm, Finkelstein Platt LLP, referred an intellectual property case to a LFS IP litigation firm, a project with a potential $8,000 in fees.

 Of course, these referrals only represent those that we were aware of (because they were coordinated through LFS staff or clients told us about them).
 Every month there are dozens of other referrals that take place without our direct involvement or knowledge.
 Want your efforts recognized?
 Just let us know when you’ve referred a case to another LFS client!

 Joleena Louis.
-Family Law attorney Joleena Louis continues to have to most viewed articles on the LFS Community Counsel blog.
-In fact, her article Six Months of Solo Practice: Tips for Success is the most viewed blog of all time!
+Family Law attorney Joleena Louis penned the two most viewed posts on the Community Counsel Blog this month: Six Months Solo: Tips for Success and When Are Solo Attorneys Too Accessible to Clients.
 Joleena’s blog, Things I Wish I Knew Before Going Solo offers practical advice to attorneys who are thinking about choosing self-employment that is a direct result of personal experience.

 Vivian Sobers.
-Commercial litigation attorney and Law Firm Suites rising star, Vivian Sobers, penned a wildly popular post on the Community Counsel blog last month: Networking is Most Important When You Don’t Have Time For It.
-In her piece, she explains that in order to keep your pipeline full, you have to commit to networking, even when you don’t have enough hours in the day.
+Commercial litigation attorney and Law Firm Suites rising star, Vivian Sobers, penned a wildly popular post on the Community Counsel blog last month: Luck Contributes to Solo Success.
+In her piece, she informs attorneys to never look a gift horse in the mouth.
+Instead, leverage the horse and the horse’s network.
 Vivian’s blog series, Young, Hungry & Committed which describes her starting a solo law practice months after law school graduation, is published every Friday afternoon.

 Lending a hand to help a colleague with a problem is part of what makes the Law Firm Suites’ Community great.
 We know of several “hallway” advice sessions that took place over the past month, but the following are examples of attorneys going “above and beyond” to help their colleagues.